dputhier/pygtftk/docs/source/annotation.rst

 ologram
 ~~~~~~~~~~~~~~~~~~~~~~

 **Description:** OLOGRAM -- OverLap Of Genomic Regions Analysis using Monte Carlo.
-	Ologram annotates peaks (in bed format) using (i) genomic features extracted
+Ologram annotates peaks
-  from a GTF file (e.g promoter, tts, gene body, UTR...) (ii) genomic regions
+(in bed format) using (i) genomic features extracted from a GTF file (e.g promoter, tts, gene body, UTR...)
-	tagged with particular keys/values in a GTF file (e.g. gene_biotype "protein_coding",
+(ii) genomic regions tagged with particular keys/values in a GTF file (e.g. gene_biotype "protein_coding",
 gene_biotype "LncRNA"...) or (iii) from a BED file (e.g. user-defined regions).

-  Each couple peak file/region is randomly shuffled across the genome (inter-region
+Each couple peak file/region
-	lengths are considered).
-Then the probability of intersection under the null
+is randomly shuffled across the genome (inter-region lengths are considered).
+Then the probability of intersection
-  hypothesis (the peaks and this feature are independent) is deduced thanks to
-	this Monte Carlo approach.
-The program will return statistics for both the
+under the null hypothesis (the peaks and this feature are independent) is deduced thanks to this Monte Carlo approach.
-	number of intersections and the total lengths (in basepairs) of all intersections.
+The program will return statistics for both the number of intersections and the total lengths (in basepairs) of all intersections.

-We will first request a lightweight example dataset.

-.. command-output:: gtftk get_example -d tiny_real -f '*'
-	:shell:

 **Example:** Perform a basic annotation.
 We are searching whether H3K4me3 peaks tends to be enriched in some specific genomic elements.